-Religion in Senior Year MICHAEL MERRIGAN Prize donated by the Right Rev. A. R. Donahoe, D. P. Philosophy in Senior Year 1 .
-1 1 WILLIAM DUGGAN Prize donated by the Rev. C. J. Martin, P.P.
-Gold Medal donated by the Right Rev. Wm.
+Prize donated by the Rev. P. F. Martin, P.P.
+Prize donated by the Rev. C. J. Martin, P.P.
+English in Senior Year FRANCIS LABA Gold Medal donated by the Right Rev. Wm.
 Burns, V.G.
-Latin in Senior Year .
-ROBERT LAUDER Prize donated by the Fathers of the Holy Heart Seminary.
-Mathematics in Senior Engineering . . .
-GERALD MOFFATT, B.A.
-Prize donated by the Ladies' Auxiliary of Saint Mary's College.
-Mathematics in Senior Science JOHN LYNCH Prize donated by Mr. W. A. Affleck. . . .
-Economics -BRIAN KEENE .
-Prize donated by Dr. Cyril O'Brien, M.A., D.Paed.
-WILLIAM DUGGAN Sociology .
-Prize donated by Rev. Father Rector.
-French in Senior Year JOSEPH FULTZ Bronze Medal donated by L'Alhance francaise.
-Accountancy: Highest Four Year Aggregate DONALD CAMPBELL Prize donated by the Hon.
-John A. Walker, K.C.
-Draughting and Surveying DELISLE INGLIS Prize donated by Sir Joseph Chisholm.
-English in Commerce ROBERT MILLER Gold Medal donated by Messrs.
-Henry Birks & Sons.
-The Rector's Medal for Dramatics . . .
-EDMUND BOYD The William A. Haliburton Memorial Gold Medal donated by Mr. A. J. Haliburton in memory of P.O.
-W. A. Haliburton, R.C.A.F.
-Awarded for Public Speaking.
-The Senator Dennis Award -1-RONALD O'KEEFE Gold Medal donated by Senator Dennis to the student who has made the most improvement during the current year.
-The Edmund Ignatius Rice Award Roy Power Gold Medal donated by the Alumni Society to the student who has shown the most outstanding qualities of leadership during the current year.
-The Medal is given to commemorate the period of twenty-seven years during which Saint Mary's College was under the direction of the Irish Christian Brothers.
+FRANCIS LABA Prize donated by the Fathers of the Holy Heart Seminary Mathematics in Engineering CHARLES MILLER Prize donated by the Ladies' Auxiliary Mathematics in Senior Science JOHN LEYDON Prize donated by the Ladies' Auxiliary of Saint Mary's College Prize donated by Mr. W. A. Affleck Prize donated by Dr. Cyril O'Brien, M.A., D.Paed.
+Prize donated by Rev. Father Rector Accountancy: Highest Four Year Aggregate THOMAS MACDONALD Bronze Medal donated by L'Alliance francaise Draughting and Surveying Prize donated by the Hon.
+J. A. Walker, K.C.
+English in Commerce Prize donated by Sir Joseph Chisholm THOMAS MACDONALD

+- The Rector's Medal for Dramatics EDWIN CHISHOLM Gold Medal donated by Messrs, Henry Birks & Sons - The William A. Haliburton Memorial Medal EDWARD LEVY Gold Medal donated by Mr. A. J. Haliburton in memory of P/O W. A. Haliburton, R.C.A.F.
+Awarded for Public Speaking. - The Edmund Ignatius Rice Award ALEXANDER ALLEN Gold Medal donated by the Alumni Society to the student who has shown the most outstanding qualities of leadership during the current year.
+The Medal is given to commemorate the period of twenty-seven years during which Saint Mary's College was under the direction of the Irish Christian Brothers. - The CHNS Award

-The F. R. Faulkner Memorial Award ARTHUR LEAHEY Gold Medal donated by certain members of the Class of the late F. R. Faulkner "to a student who is prominent in College activities, impregnated with devotion to his Alma Mater, and the sincere friend of all men and things Santamarian."
+Trophy donated by Major W. Borrett, Director of Station CHNS, for Radio Speaking.

-GRADUATES, 1944
+GRADUATES, 1945